 Guarantee end-to-end security

-Remember to care for user data throughout the product lifecycle.
+Remember to care for data subject information throughout the product lifecycle.
 Start with the moment a user signs up.
 Do they know what data they are sharing with you?
 Can they choose not to do so?
 Later on, they should find it easy to go back to these settings and change them.

 Next, come up with ways to get rid of data that you no longer need.
 Once that is taken care of, ensure that users can ask you to delete their data from your systems.
 Aside from their data, they should be able to delete their accounts in their entirety.
 Sure, it's natural that you don't want them to leave, but keeping them in your system against their will is just going to result in frustration.